 #3.
 Sun Protection

 In order to survive, you need to stay hydrated.
-Make sure you have multiple sources of hydration when you’re far away from running water.
+Hydration can become a big issue quickly especially if you are hiking while the sun is out.
+Make sure you have multiple sources of hydration to last until you can get to another source of clean water.

 You can carry up to three liters of water in a hydration bladder.
 Stowe a full water bottle in a side pocket of your pack.
-And carry water purification drops along with a water filtration system for all your remote excursions.
+And carry water purification drops along with a water filtration system or hydration reservoir for all your remote excursions.